Request Information

 The difference, then, is in who does the research, how the research is presented, and in what way the research is applied.

 Primarily, Ph.D.s broaden their field by conducting new research and developing theories.
-Those who hold a professional doctorate, however, use existing theoretical research to tackle and solve a current, real-world problem.
+Those who hold a professional doctorate, however, use existing theoretical research to tackle and solve challenges.

-While not true of all programs, many Ph.D. programs require a full-time commitment to the pursuit.
+While there are exceptions, many Ph.D. programs require a full-time commitment.

-So if you’re looking for a professional doctorate to enhance your career and help move you to the next level – without taking time off to pursue your education on a full-time basis – then an applied doctorate could be right for you.
+If you’re looking for a professional doctorate to enhance your career and help move you to the next level without taking time off to pursue your education on a full-time basis, then an applied doctoral could offer the flexibility you need to earn it.

 • Online courses vs. on-campus classes